 Like most of the Indian dishes, the starting point here is to create a masala out of onion and tomato with aromatics and spices.
 You can make kheema in all ghee, half & half ghee and oil, or simply oil.

 Start by sauteing finely chopped onions over medium high heat, stirring occasionally till it gets a deep golden brown color.
 This takes time, 10-15 minutes, but it’s such an important step for good tasting Indian curry.
+While they’re cooking, you can check out our collection of favorite Ground Beef Recipes.

 Then add ginger and garlic paste, which I normally make fresh in my mortar and pestle.
 Saute for a couple of minutes.